vdsabev/firemail/README.md

     ```
     Make sure you set your project's name in the configuration.
 3. Install the `firebase` command using `npm install firebase-tools --global`
-4. Run the following command with your credentials:
+4. Run the following command with your own credentials:
     ```
     firebase functions:config:set email.sender="sender@example.com" email.password="password"
     ```